Performers, Creators, Credits

 Synopsis of The Winter’s Tale

 Act II: Leontes imprisons Hermione with no evidence against her other than his own suspicions.
 In captivity she gives birth to her baby girl.
 Leontes orders two messengers to inquire at the oracle at Delphi to prove his delusions correct.
-Paulina, Hermione's friend, takes the infant child to try and persuade Leontes to free his wife and overcome his obsessions.
+Paulina, Hermione's friend and Lady in Waiting, takes the infant child to try and persuade Leontes to free his wife and overcome his obsessions.
 Instead, it only infuriates him further.
-He threatens Paulina, the child, and Paulina's husband, Antinogus.
+He threatens Paulina, the child, and Paulina's husband, Lord Antinogus.
 Leontes orders Antigonus to take the baby into exile.

 Act III: Weak from her childbearing, Hermione is brought to trial where her innocence is proven by a message from the oracle.
 News comes that Mamillius had died from distress at his mother's arrest.
 Hermione collapses and is taken away.
 Paulina soon returns with news of Hermione's death, and Leontes faces reality and remorse for his actions.

 Antigonus has a dream wherein Hermione directs him to leave the baby on a beach in Bohemia.
-He does this, and is then killed by a bear before he can leave.
-A shepherd and his son find the child and take her home.
+An old Shepherd finds the child and takes her home.
+Antigonus passes before he can return to Sicily.

 Act IV: At the beginning of act 4, Time, personified as a character, explains that sixteen years have passed since the exile of the infant.
 He mentions that Leontes mourns the loss of his wife and children.

-In Bohemia, Camillo, Leontes's old cupbearer, asks Polixenes if he can return home.
+In Bohemia, Lord Camillo, Leontes's high ranking lord, asks Polixenes if he can return home.
 Polixenes denies his request.
 He mentions how his son, Florizel, has met and fallen in love with a shepherd's daughter named Perdita.
 This relationship is far below the social station of the Prince, and Polixenes is not happy.
 Polixenes and Camillo, in disguise, attend the feast where dancers entertain them.
 When Florizel and Perdita are betrothed, Polixenes reveals himself.
-He denounces Florizel and threatens the shepherd and his son for allowing Perdita to befriend the Prince.
+He denounces Florizel and threatens the old shepherd for allowing Perdita to befriend the Prince.

 Synopsis and overview credit to the Shakespeare Birthplace Trust.